Do You Have a Leak Under Your Slab? Here's What To Do.

 You can easily avoid the problems that arise from leaks under a slab by choosing a complete home repipe.

-After the repipe, you won't have any fresh water plumbing running through your slab - making it a permanent solution for avoiding future slab leaks.
-We reroute all your plumbing through the ceilings, attics, and walls; bypassing the slab entirely.
+After the repipe, you won't have any fresh water plumbing running through your slab, making it a permanent solution for avoiding future slab leaks.

 TOC